First Treaty of San Ildefonso: Background

-For nearly 300 years, differing interpretations of the Treaty of Tordesillas led to border disputes between Spain and Portugal over the Río de la Plata region.
-Although Spanish silver mines in Potosí were far to the west of the disputed area, Portugal constantly tried to annex the silver lode region to its Brazilian colonies.
+For nearly 300 years, differing interpretations of the Treaty of Tordesillas led to disputes between Spain and Portugal over the Río de la Plata region.
+Although Spanish silver mines in Potosí were far to the west of the disputed area, Portugal constantly tried to annex this region to its Brazilian colonies.

-The two countries attempted to resolve their issues in the 1750 Treaty of Madrid but in 1761, it was annulled by the new Spanish monarch Charles III.
-In 1762, Spain entered the Seven Years' War on the side of France, resulting in the so-called Fantastic War of 1762-1763.
+The 1750 Treaty of Madrid sought to resolve the dispute, but it was annulled in 1761 by the new Spanish monarch Charles III.
+In 1762, Spain entered the Seven Years' War on the side of France, resulting in the so-called Fantastic War of 1762-1763 with Portugal.
 With British support, the Portuguese repulsed a Franco-Spanish invasion in Europe.
 In South America, Spain captured the Portuguese port of Colonia del Sacramento, now in Uruguay and much of the modern-day Brazilian state of Rio Grande do Sul.
-However, the Treaty of Paris (1763) required Spain to return Colonia del Sacramento and by 1777, Portugal had reoccupied Rio Grande do Sul.
+However, the Treaty of Paris (1763) required Spain to return Colonia del Sacramento and by 1777, Portugal reoccupied Rio Grande do Sul.
 (Note: This was done during the so-called War of the Deaf or undeclared war of 1763-1777.)